 City of Madison water bills can be paid online via this link.
 Payments can also be mailed to 1239 Hwy 51, Madison, MS 39110 or dropped off at the Denson Robinson Public Services Complex or at the drop box located in front of City Hall.

 For billing questions or new water service, please contact the Water Department at (601) 856-8958.

 This department maintains public rights-of-way including along Highways 51 and 463 inside the city limits.
-It is also charged with maintaining dedicated drainage easements, which includes creeks, ditches, culverts, curbs and inlets.
-Maintenance of street signs and traffic signals also fall under this division.
+It is also charged with maintaining dedicated drainage easements, which include creeks, ditches, culverts, curbs, and inlets.
+Maintenance of street signs and traffic signals also falls under this division.

 One of the biggest challenges is keeping litter picked up.
 There are several ways that citizens can help.
 Please do not litter.
 Remember your tax dollars are used to clean up litter.

 As the City of Madison continues growing, the challenge of maintaining clean bodies of water also grows.
 As development turns natural green spaces into paved residential and commercial areas, stormwater runoff increases.
 Stormwater runoff does not flow into a treatment plant but directly into our streams and lakes.
 From there, it ultimately flows into the Pearl River and Ross Barnett Reservoir.